Sponsorship & Award Feedback

 The following feedback was received from those who received a sponsorship award from the Trust.
 If you’re interested in sponsorship, please find out how to get funded.
 Our sub-group carefully considers all submissions.

-Skye Youth Pipe Band
+Grampian District Pipe Band

 Our Band is relatively new and therefore incurred many one off start up costs, i.e. uniforms instruments etc. The Kind donation from the Gordon Duncan trust was most gratefully received at a time when we were to say the least nearly skint.
 We have continued to recruit 16 pipers,10 drummers and took several prizes in grade 4b this season plus played at several highland games and other high profile events.
 Next year we plan to compete at grade 4a and 4b in some competitions and also putting together a full engagement list.

 Chris Lee (from Hong Kong)

 I am really thankful for the Gordon Duncan Memorial Trust funding which I got the offer earlier this year.
 I have been studying at the Royal Conservatoire of Scotland in Glasgow for the traditional music piping degree course.

 The fund from the Trust allowed me to do some extra travelling for competitions and also I went to a piobaireachd workshop in Brittany which is called “Pibroch by the Sea” in Cancale.
 It was a great opportunity because one of my piobaireachd heroes Jimmy McIntosh came from the US to teach that weekend, he is 93 years old and I got to hear him playing two full piobs on the pipes live too, a great experience!